 Noland Was Abducted As A Teenager

 Bobby Joe Long abducted Noland while she was riding her bicycle at approximately 2 a.m. on November 3, 1984, near Tampa, Florida.
 She was 17 years old.
-The serial killer and rapist bound her hands, put a blindfold on her, and forced her to perform oral sex on him.
+The serial killer and predator bound her hands, put a blindfold on her, and forced her into sexual acts.
 Afterward, he drove for about 30 minutes and took her into an apartment.

 In the movies, people often get their assailant to share their motives and plans, which typically leads to the bad guy's demise.
 In Noland's case, asking Long why he had abducted her turned out to be very useful.
 Long's answer was that he "was getting back at women in general for a really bad breakup with another girl."

 She Focused On Gathering Information About Her Abductor

 From the moment Long grabbed her, Noland began gathering as much useful information as possible.
 Although she had a blindfold on, the teenager could still see a little bit.
 By paying close attention, she obtained critical identifying details for the police, including the type of car Long drove, the approximate route they took, the fact that he visited an ATM, and even a rough description of his face.